Plymouth Business School

 • Enhance your employability by completing a placement year between your second and final year.
 You will be supported by the University's excellent careers service and dedicated placement preparation sessions.

-• A programme not only designed to develop your skills and capabilities as an economist but also to offer numerous opportunities to build your CV in other ways for example through opportunities for micro-credentialing, engaging in real world problem based learning and active researching.
+• A course not only designed to develop your skills and capabilities as an economist but also to offer numerous opportunities to build your CV in other ways for example through opportunities for micro-credentialing, engaging in real world problem based learning and active researching.
 We do this because we know it is key to student academic and graduate success.

 Course details